Contact Us for a Free Consultation (213) 542-0979

 In order to get a search warrant, police are going to need to be able to show that there is probable cause.
 For example, a neighbor thinks that another neighbor is selling illegal drugs out of their house.
 They call the police.

-The police will need to watch the house and surveil it.
+The police will need to watch and surveil the house.
 They could even try to buy drugs from someone in the house to justify a search.
-Even if the defendant is involved in criminal activity, there must be something illegal at that specific location in order for the police to get inside.
+Even if the defendant is involved in criminal activity, something illegal must be at that specific location for the police to get inside.

 Common Mistakes By Police Performing a Search

-What are some mistakes that you have seen police make when they are making an arrest or performing a search?
-Most of the time, I see the police being lazy and cutting corners; they just ignore all the rules and do what they want to do.
+What are some mistakes that you have seen police make when making an arrest or performing a search?
+Most of the time, I see the police being lazy and cutting corners; they ignore all the rules and do what they want to do.

 I once had a client who was outside of his house, unloading his car.
 He happened to be unloading a large quantity of drugs out of the car, but there was no way for anyone else to know that because they were wrapped up in packages.